breedx-splk/anatomy_of_java_instrumentation/README.md

 framework.
 We will explore the connective tissue that binds the agent to an application’s behavior and learn how observable telemetry is created automatically.

-* brief background about (javaagent) instrumentation
+* brief background context about (javaagent) instrumentation
     * add one commandline arg
         * out pops traces
         * out pops metrics